rmall2003/BlackJack_Game/README.md

 7. Place your bet and enjoy the game!

 ## Technologies Used 💻
-1. Game Engine: Pygame
+1. Python
-2. Backend: Python
+2. Pygame (Module in Python)
-3. Data Storage: JSON
+3. JSON

 ## Snapshots
 1. **Main Menu:** User selects game mode